khadijatusman/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-converts a number from base 10 to base 16 encodes and decodes text using rot13 encryption prints every other line from the input, starting with the first line
+converts a number from base 10 to base 16 encodes and decodes text using rot13 encryption prints every other line from the input, starting with the first line adds the two numbers stored in the environment variable water and stir and prints the result